tanmay-pro/Smoothing-in-LM/README.md

 - Run the file "kn.ipyb" for creating a language model while performing Kneser-ney Smoothing.
 - Run the file "wb.ipyb" for creating a language model while performing Witten-Bell Smoothing.
+- The corpus directory contains two different corpora (Difference in terms of size).

 ## Key Points